Appeal a Council Tax Reduction

 Appeal to the Valuation Tribunal

-If the Council fails to respond to your grievance within two months then you can appeal direct to the VTE within four months of sending your grievance to the Council's decision.
+If the Council fails to respond to your grievance within two months then you can appeal directly to the VTE within four months of sending your grievance to the Council's decision.